GeorgeEliotArchive/georgeeliotarchive.github.io/readMe.md

 -> https://georgeeliotarchive.github.io/collectionlist , you will come across an Error 404 screen.
 Perhaps this is something that will be addressed later on, but for now attention lies elsewhere.

+If you're looking for the Scholars version, go to https://georgeeliotarchive.github.io/georgeeliotscholars/ .
+Same procedure applies as described below.

 #### How do I use it?

 To begin,